 Economic and financial data remain the most available and most open.

 ODIN assesses the coverage and openness of 22 categories of statistics in 3 major categories: Social Statistics, Economic and Financial Statistics, and Environmental Statistics.
 Figure 3 shows how these major category scores have changed over time for the 165 countries that have appeared in every ODIN assessment since 2016.
 The Economic and Financial Statistics category has consistently received the highest overall scores in ODIN assessments, both for coverage and openness.
-The Social Statistics overall score fell in 2017 due to methodological changes, but scores have risen by almost 9 points since 2016, adding a full point since 2020.
-Environmental Statistics surpassed Social Statistics in 2018 but decreased by 1.2 points in 2022.
+The Social Statistics overall score fell in 2017 due to methodological changes, but scores have risen by 10 points since 2016, adding 2 points since 2020.
+Environmental Statistics surpassed Social Statistics in 2018 but decreased by 1.1 points in 2022.
 This reflects a significant challenge that countries must overcome, particularly as they work to measure risk factors and plan strategies for climate change mitigation and adaptation.

 Figure 3.
 Median ODIN scores by major data categories, 2016-2022